 - Promotes weight loss: Drinking organic green tea for weight loss is a very popular practice.
 But, how true is this belief?
 Shixian et al mention that many reports have associated the intake of green tea extract with an increase in weight loss.
 They attribute this to the presence of EGCG, which promotes diet-induced thermogenesis.

-- Reduces risk of cancer: Green tea is a rich source of compounds that fight different types of cancer such as that of the lung, breast, oesophagus and prostate.
+- Reduces risk of cancer: Green tea is a rich source of compounds that fight different types of cancer such as that of the lung, breast, esophagus and prostate.
 EGCG and epigallocatechin (EGC) present in green tea rid the body of free radicals.
-Other polyphenols present in tea inhibit the damage caused by ultraviolet B radiation and the proliferation of tumour cells.
-They also have detoxifying properties, which protects the body from developing tumours.
+Other polyphenols present in tea inhibit the damage caused by ultraviolet B radiation and the proliferation of tumor cells.
+They also have detoxifying properties, which protect the body from developing tumors.

 - Lowers cholesterol: One of the many advantages of drinking green tea is that it lowers the bad cholesterol (LDL) and increases good cholesterol (HDL).
 In combination with a heart-friendly diet, green tea cuts down the risk of developing heart disease.
 According to a study by Khan and Mukhtar, drinking green tea decreases the absorption of triglycerides.

-- Decreases risk of stroke: Green tea contains tannins, theaflavins and thearubigins — all of which promote good health by reducing blood pressure and boosting cardiovascular function.
-Research shows that a reduction of systolic blood pressure by 5 mmHg and diastolic blood pressure by 2 mmHg cuts down the risk of cardiovascular event or stroke by 13 and 12 per cent, respectively.
+- Decreases risk of stroke: Green tea contains tannins, theaflavins and thearubigins - all of which promote good health by reducing blood pressure and boosting cardiovascular function.
+Research shows that a reduction of systolic blood pressure by 5 mmHg and diastolic blood pressure by 2 mmHg cuts down the risk of a cardiovascular event or stroke by 13 and 12%, respectively.